belangeo/pyo-tools/README.rst

 Usage
 -----

-In order to use the classes in this package, you should first import pyo, and then import pyodev.
+In order to use the classes in this package, you should import pyo first, and then import pyodev.
 The order is important especially in the case where the double precision version of pyo is to be used.
 The choice of precision is made when importing pyo (or pyo64).
 Pyodev will then follow the choice made previously.